karimendes/yongtube/README.md

 How to Use

 Clone the repository or copy the files to your computer.
-Ensure all files (index.html, style.css, img/ folder, results.html and script.js) are in the same directory.
+Please make sure all the files (index.html, style.css, img/ folder, results.html, and script.js) are in the same directory.
 Open the index.html file in a web browser.
 Explore the navigation, videos, and available links.